mantidproject/documents/Design/Design Details for SpectrumInfo.md

 ## Exposing SpectrumDefinition
 The methods to be exposed in `SpectrumDefinition` can be found at [`SpectrumDefinition.h`](https://github.com/mantidproject/mantid/blob/7c099518cd4351da37474e96cdc005678bebf753/Framework/Types/inc/MantidTypes/SpectrumDefinition.h)
-Since the method `getAllSpectrumDefinitions()` returns a list of type `SpectrumDefinition`, a new class called `SpectrumDefinition` was exposed as well.
+Since the method `getSpectrumDefinition()` returns an object of type `SpectrumDefinition`, a new class called `SpectrumDefinition` was exposed as well.
 This object allows the user access to the following methods:

 Method Signature in SpectrumDefinition.h | Method Usage in Python
 --------------------------------|--------------------------------------